Mhi'ya Iman Le'Paige

 Mhi'ya Iman Le'Paige (born 1988/1989) is an American drag performer who competed on season 16 of RuPaul's Drag Race.

 Career

 Mhi'ya Iman Le'Paige competed on season 16 of RuPaul's Drag Race.

+Mhi'ya won the Girl Group challenge on episode 5 with Geneva Karr, Megami and Nymphia Wind.
 For the Snatch Game challenge, she impersonated Trina's fictional cousin Shaquita.
-Mhi'ya Iman Le'Paige eliminated Plasma from the competition and was eliminated from the competition by Morphine Love Dion.
+Mhi'ya Iman Le'Paige is noted by Drag Race fans for her lip-sync and dancing skills and eliminated Geneva Karr, Megami and Plasma from the competition.
+Mhi'ya eventually met her match in Morphine Love Dion and lost a lipsync against her on episode 11, making her place 7th overall.

 Personal life

 Mhi'ya Iman Le'Paige is of Haitian descent.
 She lived in Miami's Liberty City neighborhood.

 She is a "drag daughter" of season 7 contestant Kennedy Davenport.